 SAP Cloud Integration controls data access via roles and personas.
 Roles grant people permissions to perform certain tasks on a tenant.
 Using Access Policies it is possible to additionally restrict tasks to only a subset of artifacts on a tenant.

 In this blog post I will explain how access policies work and provide links to additional information.

 Personas and Roles

-The role concept in Cloud Platform Integration is based on personas and their tasks within integration projects.
+The role concept in Cloud Integration is based on personas and their tasks within integration projects.
 Users having the same persona and roles assigned can perform the same tasks on all artifacts and data of a tenant.

 For example, the collection of roles contained in the AuthGroup.BusinessExpert authorization group grants access to the business data stored in the course of message processing.
 Same access could be granted to any user by assigning the single role esbmessagestorage.read.

 Each user that has either the group or the single role assigned can access the business data stored during the processing of any integration flow deployed on a tenant.